 Is your patient insured?

 Does your patient have commercial insurance?What does this mean?

-Is the patient over 18 years of age?
+Is the patient 18 years of age or older?

 Genentech Access Solutions®